Last week I got an email from FedEx saying that they were going to deliver a package from Harry David.

 Harry David — that rang a bell.
 Yes: Harry & David!
 They are a wonderful online store (catalog, in the olden days) where you could order high-quality gift baskets of fine nuts, fruits, and other goodies to have sent to your clients, distant aunts, and others to whom you want to send a nice gift.

-It’s not unusual for a Christmas season to come and go without receiving any gifts at all, so I relish every little tidbit I receive.
+Because I don’t really do Christmas, it’s not unusual for a holiday season to come and go without receiving any gifts at all, so I relish every little tidbit I get.
 What was likely a very thoughtful but generic client gift from a vendor was, to me, something very special!
 I was officially excited about the coming goodies, which FedEx said would arrive by 10:50 am.